haxiomic/dts2hx/ROADMAP.md

 		`A | B` and `B | A` -> `EitherAOrB`
 	- Maybe we can add an extra field `_supportType` to the TypeDefinition

-- Enums:
+- TypeConversion: Type references
-	- Generate method to get keys
-	- Support array access
+	- Convert inaccessible types (grow `inaccessibleTypeQueue`)

 - How do we handle external lib references like jquery and sizzle
 	- Ideally the output would be